gagai/api_final_yatube/README.md

 ---

-- For your subscribes use same endpoints with post:
+- For your subscribes use same endpoints as with /post/:

 `GET /groups/`